Cantera/cantera/doc/sphinx/compiling.rst

   * http://python.org/download/
   * Known to work with 2.6 and 2.7; Expected to work with versions >= 2.5
   * The Cython module supports Python 2.x and 3.x.
-However, SCons requires Python 2.x, so compilation of the Cython module requires two Python installations.
+However, SCons requires Python 2.x, so compilation of the Python 3 module requires two Python installations.

 * Boost